Work and Your Diagnosis and Treatment

-If you plan to continue working while undergoing treatment, you can make the process easier for yourself - as well as your employer and coworkers — through planning, preparation and communication.
+If you plan to continue working while undergoing treatment, you can make the process easier for yourself — as well as your employer and coworkers — by planning, preparation and communication.

 Regular communication will help prevent your coworkers and supervisors from questioning your value and productivity as a staff member.
-Everyone will need reassurance that you’re still part of the team.
 A lack of communication can give rise to confusion and anxiety — or even mistrust and suspicion — whereas clear and constant communication can help build a world of reassurance.
+Everyone will benefit from the reassurance that you’re still part of the team.